 The Russian newspaper Moskovsky Komsomolets reported that Mikhail Gorbachev had volunteered to test a revolutionary new anti-baldness spray.
 As a result he had sprouted a new head of hair, covering his famous birthmark.
 Accompanying the article was a picture of Gorbachev on a trip to South Korea sporting his new, curly-locked look.

 Russian Public TV reported that a spring had been discovered in the Caucasus mountains with the ability to cure male baldness.
 "According to the latest statistics, the number of bald men in Adygeya has plummeted," the report noted.
 The news program showed "before" and "after" pictures of the man who had made the discovery.
-(The BBC perpetrated a similar April Fool's Day hoax in 1977.)
+(The BBC perpetrated a similar April Fool's Day hoax

 The website BetterHumans.com posted news of the first case of a human catching a computer virus:

 "A software developer from Houston, Texas has become the first human to contract a computer virus, microbiologists have confirmed.
 John Newman, an employee of vTouch Systems, came into contact with the virus through the use of a neural interface that his company is developing.
 Avril DuChamps, a spokesperson for vTouch Systems, confirmed yesterday at a press conference that Newman had come down with the virus.
 All activities at vTouch have been suspended until further notice."